muritane/coordination-architecture/emergent_coordination_gradients.md

 ## Observed Formation Sequence

-In practice, gradients form through a repeatable pattern:
+In practice, coordination gradients form through a repeatable pattern:

 1. **System drift**

-   * misuse accumulates,
+   - misuse accumulates,
-   * entropy increases,
+   - entropy increases,
-   * ambiguity remains tolerable.
+   - ambiguity remains tolerable.

 2. **Early detection**

-   * one or more agents detect misalignment earlier,
+   - one or more agents detect misalignment earlier,
-   * due to exposure, role, or experience,
+   - due to exposure, role, or experience,
-   * without formal mandate.
+   - without formal mandate.

 3. **Non-normalization**

-   * the agent names the issue,
+   - the agent names the issue,
-   * acts consistently with constraints,
+   - acts consistently with emerging constraints,
-   * or refuses to behave as if the drift is benign.
+   - or refuses to behave as if the drift is benign.

 4. **Local ambiguity collapse**

-   * deniability weakens,
+   - deniability weakens,
-   * consequences become legible,
+   - consequences become legible,
-   * counterfactuals narrow.
+   - counterfactual space narrows.

 5. **Rising coordination pressure**

-   * experienced by others as increased cost of inaction,
+   - experienced by others as increased cost of inaction,
-   * not as obligation or command.
+   - not as obligation, demand, or command.

 6. **Behavioral adjustment**

-   * cleanup,
+   - cleanup,
-   * avoidance,
+   - avoidance,
-   * alignment,
+   - partial alignment,
-   * defensive coordination,
+   - defensive coordination,
-   * or escalation to explicit mechanisms.
+   - or escalation to explicit coordination mechanisms.

 No agreement is reached.
 No responsibility is transferred.
 Yet the system moves.

 ---